hschhhwwwo0o/yamu/README.md

 ### Installation and start dev server.

-To install the repository, paste this command into your terminal:
+&emsp;To install the repository, paste this command into your terminal:

 ```sh
 git clone https://github.com/hschhhwwwo0o/yamu.git
 ```

-If you are a macOS or Linux user, (Doesn't work on Windows¹) the project installation is done in 1 line of code in the terminal; to install application and module dependencies, copy this command and run it in the project root:
+&emsp;If you are a macOS or Linux user, (Doesn't work on Windows¹) the project installation is done in 1 line of code in the terminal; to install application and module dependencies, copy this command and run it in the project root:

 ```sh
 bash instruments/project_installer.bash
 ```

-_If the install script gives an error (Doesn't work on Windows¹), you must install the module dependencies yourself, compile the modules, install the application dependencies, and install husky to install it._
+&emsp;_If the install script gives an error (Doesn't work on Windows¹), you must install the module dependencies yourself, compile the modules, install the application dependencies, and install husky to install it._

-Start the dev server using the command in the root of the project:
+&emsp;Start the dev server using the command in the root of the project:

 ```sh
 npm run dev